 Mental health is such an important issue that is often ignored (or worse).
 Our minds our powerful and yet fragile, and today’s world constantly pulls them this way and that.
 The buzz can be incessant and often leading to all the problems under the umbrella of mental health.
 So what about sleep and mental health?
 Sleep should be a good way pause, reset and rejuvenate ourselves but often mental health issues, like anxiety, can disturb our sleep.

-I recently found a website – tuck.com – that had a nice article on sleep and mental health.
+I recently found a website – tuck.com – that had a nice article (unfortunately, this article has disappeared from there site now!) on sleep and mental health.
 From what I can see, this tuck.com website is not directly sponsored by any companies but they receive income when their articles lead the reader to click and visit a website of one of the companies they have relationships with, which includes Amazon.

 Sleep and mental health

-If you take a look at tuck.com’s article on sleep and mental health, you’ll see that they cover a large variety of topics including anxiety disorders, depression, attention deficit/hyperactivity disorder, schizophrenia, and bipolar disorder.
+If you take a look at tuck.com’s article (unfortunately, this article has disappeared from there site now!) on sleep and mental health, you’ll see that they cover a large variety of topics including anxiety disorders, depression, attention deficit/hyperactivity disorder, schizophrenia, and bipolar disorder.
 One important comment they make is that lack of sleep can make it harder to deal with these issues.